-Toddlers are known for being self-centered, impatient and not the most eloquent communicators.
+Toddlers are known for being self-centered, impatient, and not the most eloquent communicators.
 Many little ones at this age get aggressive at times leading to the dreaded toddler tantrums.
 This doesn’t indicate bad parenting, but it is a call to action.

 When a youngster under age three gets aggressive, it isn’t because the child is being disobedient or bad.
 Young children have yet to develop proper emotional habits and effective language skills.
 Therefore, they get frustrated when they are trying to tell you something and can’t.
 It is either a communication problem or the child may believe you are not listening and violently acting out is the only way to get your full attention.

 When a child is not getting what they want, this is usually when a toddler tantrum happens.
-The little one could be seeking something reasonable like attention, a hug or food.
-Other times, it could be another kid’s toy, sugary snacks or something inappropriate or dangerous.
+The little one could be seeking something reasonable like attention, a hug, or food.
+Other times, it could be another kid’s toy, sugary snacks, or something inappropriate or dangerous.
 The context matters.
-Like adults, toddlers are more prone to aggressive behavior if they are hungry, ill, worried, tired or stressed.
+Like adults, toddlers are more prone to aggressive behavior if they are hungry, ill, worried, tired, or stressed.

 Put yourself in your child’s shoes, toddler’s have limited communication skills and are powerless.
-They have few options.
+They have a few options.

 First, remember that punishment is not effective.
 If you react with impatience or anger it can add fuel to the fire by exacerbating your child’s frustration and worsen the situation.
 It also shows your toddler that giving in to negative emotions is okay.

 When your young child gets violent, that is the time to teach your little one how to understand challenging toddler behaviors and communicate thoughts and feelings.

 The following are four easy steps to help your toddler gain control of aggressive behavior, and learn new coping skills: